The Sunday Footy Show (AFL): History and synopsis

 The Sunday Footy Show was the original incarnation of the Footy Show and was based on the footy show for rugby league which had debuted earlier in 1992.
 Following its success in 1993, it was decided to present a special Grand Final edition with a live studio audience.
 The success of this special meant that the Thursday night show was to be installed as a permanent fixture in the Nine schedule.
 The Sunday Footy Show discusses the weekend's matches so far, showing scores and highlights and interviews players from the sides that have played that round.
-Before the Nine Network obtained the TV rights to AFL matches.
-The program was a lighter look at the AFL with a panel hosted by Max Walker and featured the likes of Sam Kekovich, Sam Newman, Ted Whitten and Lou Richards on the panel.
+Before the Nine Network obtained the TV rights to AFL matches, the program was a lighter look at the AFL with a panel hosted by Max Walker and featured the likes of Sam Kekovich, Sam Newman, Ted Whitten and Lou Richards on the panel.
 It has had numerous formats over the years, but is currently back to a traditional panel program that the show had originally.

 Garry Lyon replaced Walker as host in 2000 with many of the panel from the original show replaced over time, with Brian Taylor, Dermott Brereton and Billy Brownless joining as regulars.
 Nine News Melbourne sports presenter Tony Jones who produced the show while Lyon was host went into the role in 2006 when Lyon became host of the Thursday night program.
 Jones was host until the end of the 2008 season when he was replaced by James Brayshaw.
-Mark Bickley and Danny Frawley also left the show at the end of the 2008 season due to other interest, being replaced by the recently retired Shane Crawford and Nathan Thompson.
-The following year, Taylor due to his commitments with Fox Sports and Peter Larkins, who was the shows resident doctor both left to make room for Damien Barrett and Nathan Brown.
-In November 2011, Nine announced that Brayshaw would be stepping down as host due to having many commitments, Simon O'Donnell was announced as his replacement while Brereton also left and was replaced by Matthew Lloyd, however in November 2012, Nine announced that O'Donnell left the network and Craig Hutchison was announced as his replacement for 2013.
+Mark Bickley and Danny Frawley also left the show at the end of the 2008 season due to other interests, being replaced by the recently retired Shane Crawford and Nathan Thompson.
+The following year, Taylor due to his commitments with Fox Sports and Peter Larkins, who was the shows resident doctor both left to make room for Damian Barrett and Nathan Brown.
+In November 2011, Nine announced that Brayshaw would be stepping down as host due to having many commitments, Simon O'Donnell was announced as his replacement while Brereton also departed for Fox Footy and was replaced by Matthew Lloyd, however in November 2012, Nine announced that O'Donnell left the network and Craig Hutchison was announced as his replacement for 2013.